-Credit: .5 unit state physical education

-credit per semester (up to a maximum of 4 credits)

-- Students participating in McKinney ISD athletics are REQUIRED to have a yearly physical and complete all appropriate paperwork prior to participation in tryouts, practices, and games. - Physicals must be dated on or after April 1, 2022 for participation in athletics for the 2022-2023 school year.
+Grade Placement: 9-12 Course Numbers: see counselor Level: I Prerequisite: coach's approval and/or tryout process Credit: .5 unit state physical education credit per semester (up to a maximum of 4 credits) Students participating in McKinney ISD athletics are REQUIRED to have a yearly physical and complete all appropriate paperwork prior to participation in tryouts, practices, and games.
+Physicals must be dated on or after April 1, 2023 for participation in athletics for the 2023-2024 school year.
 Physicals must be completed on the official UIL physical form.
 MISD athletics will provide three opportunities for students to receive a physical at a cost of \$20 in April and May.
-Student athletes meeting all of the free or reduced lunch requirements will be given the opportunity to receive a physical for free or at a reduced rate. - Athletes must be able to attend practices and games before school, after school, and Saturdays. - All students involved in extracurricular activities are required to be involved in the MISD Random Student Drug Testing Program.
-All students involved in extracurricular activities follow co-curricular guidelines that hold students to a higher standard regarding personal conduct. - According to UIL rules, student athletes must maintain a 70 average in all of their classes to remain eligible for competition.
+Student athletes meeting all of the free or reduced lunch requirements will be given the opportunity to receive a physical for free or at a reduced rate.
+Athletes must be able to attend practices and games before school, after school, and Saturdays.
+All students involved in extracurricular activities are required to be involved in the MISD Random Student Drug Testing Program.
+All students involved in extracurricular activities follow co-curricular guidelines that hold students to a higher standard regarding personal conduct.
+According to UIL rules, student athletes must maintain a 70 average in all of their classes to remain eligible for competition.
 See p.
-22 for more information. - This information is subject to change based on health guidance.
+22 for more information.
+This information is subject to change based on health guidance.
+CHEERLEADING Grade Level: 9-12 Course #: 916200 14235 &14236 14237 & 14238 14239 & 14240 All course numbers Level: I Prerequisite: tryout and instructor approval CHEERLEADING will emphasize curricular and extra curricular activities by promoting school spirit.
+Cheerleaders are involved in summer camps, pep rallies, games, community events and competitions.
+Membership is obtained through a tryout process.
+Students participating in McKinney ISD cheerleading are REQUIRED to have a yearly physical and complete all appropriate paperwork prior to participation in tryouts, practices, and games.
+Cheerleaders must be able to attend practices and games before school, after school, and weekends.
+Students may receive PE credit for this course.